 - Joe Ricks: He was arrested because he came to town with blood on his shoes.
 The Moore’s niece said he was not the man who asked for directions.

-The house reportedly is haunted, and many people who lived in the house prior to it becoming a museum have fled in terror.
+The house reportedly is haunted, and many people who lived in the house prior to it becoming a museum fled in terror.

 Paranormal investigators have visited the home.
 EVP recordings taken in the home supposedly named Andrew Sawyer as the killer.